An ongoing activity

-- foreign exchange transaction risk, that is the risk of changes in the value of a financial asset or liability, of a forecasted transaction or a firm commitment, changes due to exchange rate fluctuations;
+- foreign exchange transaction risk, that is the risk that the value of a financial asset or liability, a forecasted transaction or a firm commitment, fluctuates due to changes in exchange rates;

 - foreign exchange translation risk, that is the risk that the translation of the assets, liabilities, costs and revenues relating to net investment in a foreign operation into the reporting currency gives rise to an exchange gain or loss.

-The foreign exchange transaction risk, therefore, derives primarily from intercompany transactions (medium-long term and short-term loans, charge backs for intercompany service agreements) which result in currency risk for the companies operating in currencies other than that of the intercompany transaction.
-Additionally, investments in financial instruments denominated in a currency different from the investor’s home currency can result in foreign exchange transaction risk.
+- other intercompany transactions (medium/long-term and short-term loans, charge backs for intercompany service agreements, chargebacks for marketing costs incurred to support the markets, intercompany dividends) which result in currency risk for the companies operating in currencies other than that of the intercompany transaction

-The loans between the Australian and New Zealand companies, between the American and Canadian companies, as well as the loan granted by GAES SA to its Mexican and Colombian subsidiaries, are considered equity investments insofar as the loans are non-interest-bearing and not expected to be repaid.
+The loans between the Australian and New Zealand companies and between the American and Canadian companies are considered equity investments insofar as the loans are non-interest-bearing and not expected to be repaid.
 The impact of exchange differences is recognized directly in the translation reserve at equity without passing through the income statement.